O. Winston Link: Later life

 From 1960 until he retired in 1983, Link devoted himself to advertising.
-Among notable pictures taken during this period are those recording construction of the Verrazano-Narrows Bridge and other views of New York Harbor including the great ocean liners.
+Among notable pictures taken during this period are those recording construction of the Verrazzano–Narrows Bridge and other views of New York Harbor including the great ocean liners.
 In retirement, Link moved to South Salem and then to Westchester County, New York.

 In 1996, Link's second wife, Conchita, was arrested for (and later convicted of) stealing a collection of Link's photographs and attempting to sell them, claiming that Link had Alzheimer's disease and that she had power of attorney.
 After being released in 2003, she again attempted to sell some of Link's works that she had stolen, this time using the Internet auction site eBay.
 She received a three-year sentence.
 Conchita was also accused of imprisoning her husband.
 However, this allegation is disputed by some, and it never led to any criminal charges against Conchita.
 The story of Winston and Conchita became the subject of the documentary The Photographer, His Wife, Her Lover (2005) made by Paul Yule.
 Conchita died on October 1, 2016.

 In popular culture

-Link made a cameo appearance as a steam locomotive engineer in the 1999 film October Sky, operating Southern Railway 4501 (decorated to look like an N&W steam locomotive).
+Link made a cameo appearance as a steam locomotive engineer in the 1999 film October Sky, running Southern Railway 4501 (decorated to look like an N&W steam locomotive).
 He was actively involved with the planning of a museum of his work when he suffered a heart attack near his home in South Salem.
 He was transported to the Northern Westchester Hospital in Mt.
 Kisco, New York, where he died on January 30, 2001.
 Link was interred adjacent to his parents in Elmwood Cemetery, Shepherdstown, Jefferson County, West Virginia.

-Museum
+Museum and collections

 The rail photography of Link is featured at the O. Winston Link Museum in Roanoke, which opened in January 2004.
 The museum is housed in the former passenger station of the Norfolk and Western.
 Link's N&W caboose forms part of the display.

+Haverford College holds a body of Link's photographs in its collections.
+Its digitized photographic collection includes more than 100 images attributed to Link, largely the campus photographs he made in 1952, while the college's fine arts collection holds a selection of his railroad and other prints donated by his former assistant Thomas Garver, a member of the Haverford class of 1956.
+After Garver's death, the works were shown in a 2024 memorial exhibition at the college's Jane Lutnick Fine Arts Center.